AndresFernandezBuron/AndresFernandezBuron/README.md

 - Math says you can only love me if you love yourself.

-- I love Hip-Hop culture, so I don't know who the rappers you know are.
+- I love Hip-Hop culture, so I don't know who are the rappers you know.

 - I'm stupid and I don't like that, cause I'm smarter than the rest.

 - I believe that the Martians don't come to the Earth, cause they haven't found intelligent life yet.

-- When I hear someone say that human beings are intelligent, I think: another fool.
+- When I hear someone say that human are intelligent, I think: another fool.

 - Today the only intelligence is the word spoken when talking about AI.